tdongsi/tdongsi.github.io/source/_posts/AWS/2016-01-12-aws-developing-with-amazon-s3.markdown

 ### Programming considerations

 * According to [this guideline](http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html), **avoid** using some sequential prefix (e.g., timestamp or alphabetical sequence) for your objects' key names.
 Instead, prefix the key name with its hash and, optionally, store the original key name in the object's metadata.
 See examples in the link for more information.
 * If your application uses fixed buckets, avoid unnecessary requests by checking the existence of buckets.
-Instad, handle [NoSuchBucket errors](http://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html) when buckets do not exist.
+Instead, handle [NoSuchBucket errors](http://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html) when buckets do not exist.
 * Set the object metadata before uploading an object.
 Otherwise, you will have extra requests to do copy operation to update metadata.
 * Cache bucket and key names if possible.
 * Set bucket region closest to latency-sensitive users.
 * Compress objects to reduce the size of data transferred and storage used.
-* Use an exponential backoff algorithm to retry after failed connection attempts.
+* Use an exponential back-off algorithm to retry after failed connection attempts.
 See [here](http://docs.aws.amazon.com/general/latest/gr/api-retries.html).
 * Enable application logging.
 For example, [in Java](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-logging.html).
 * Enable [server access logging](http://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html).